xipxoom/fcc-quote_machine/README.md

 ### Technology and Libraries:
 * jQuery for ajax and DOM manipulation.
 * [David Lane's fork](https://github.com/davelane/wikiquotes-api) of [Nate Tyler's wikiquotes-api](https://github.com/natetyler/wikiquotes-api).
 I use David's fork for the added ability to pull quotes from a random page.

+### Notes:
+Wikiquotes isn't the best place to pull quotes from as you have to access it through the mediawiki api and the quote page layout doesn't always match one another.
+This means that occasionally blank quotes and other various errors slip through.